MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-actuals-templates.md

 # required metadata

 title: Synchronize project actuals directly from Project Service Automation to the project integration journal for posting in Finance and Operations
-description: This topic describes the templates and underlying tasks that are used to synchronize project actuals directly from Microsoft Dynamics 365 Project Service Automation to Finance and Operations.
+description: This article describes the templates and underlying tasks that are used to synchronize project actuals directly from Microsoft Dynamics 365 Project Service Automation to Finance and Operations.
 author: Yowelle
 ms.date: 07/20/2018
 ms.topic: article